Glossary of Financial Aid Terms

 Grants

-These financial aid awards are generally awarded based on financial need and typically do not have to be paid back.
+These financial aid awards are generally awarded based on financial need and typically do not have to be repaid.

 Guarantor

-A state or private nonprofit organization that has an agreement with the U.S. Department of Education to administer the FFELP loan guarantee program under the Higher Education Act.
-A guarantor insures FFELP loans by repaying the loan holder when a loan defaults, and then collects the defaulted loan from the borrower.
+A state or private nonprofit organization that has an agreement with the U.S. Department of Education to administer the Federal Family Education Loan Program (FFELP) loan guarantee program under the Higher Education Act.
+A guarantor insures FFELP loans by repaying the loan holder when a loan defaults, then collects the defaulted loan from the borrower.

 I